HelpMe-Pls/Life-Engineering/Tips & Tools/English grammar.md

 - **Adjective order** (**O**pinion - **S**ize - **A**ge - **S**hape - **C**olor - **O**rigin - **M**aterial - **P**urpose):
 	- *I have a beautiful, small, old, round, blue, Chinese, porcelain vase.*
 - **Primitive verb**:
-	- After modal verbs: can run, should eat, must sleep, might work
+	- After modal verbs: can run, should eat, must sleep, might work, may seem,...
 	- After subjunctive (describing possibilities, hypothetical situations, formal requests and commands).
 For example:
 		- It is **important** that he **be** on time.
 		- It is **essential** that we **finish** this project by Friday.